Video

 The site contains a series of bedrock, stony and biogenic reefs – sub-types of Annex I reef.
 The upper regions of the seamount flanks are bedrock reef grading to stony reef on the lower flanks.
 These habitats support assemblages of sea cucumbers, brittlestars, cup corals and sponges.
 At the base of the seamount flanks, bedrock and stony reef outcrop on ridges, extending radially from the centre of the seamount, and on parasitic cones.
 In places, both these features support dense aggregations of sea whips (or sea fans) and other corals, in communities known as 'coral gardens' – an OSPAR Threatened and/or Declining habitat.
 Also present is biogenic reef formed from Lophelia pertusa and Solenosmilia variabilis cold-water corals.
 This structurally complex habitat supports a diverse and unique range of fauna, including black corals, sea whips, soft corals and stony corals.

 Within the Rockall Trough and Bank Regional Sea, where Anton Dohrn Seamount is situated, there are three other SACs designated for the presence of Annex I reef: Darwin Mounds SAC, North West Rockall Bank SAC and East Rockall Bank SAC.
 Anton Dohrn Seamount SAC provides the only example of a mixture of stony, bedrock and biogenic reef sub-types on a seamount.
 Recommendation of all these sites within the same Regional Sea is justified partly because of the differences between the reef types at each site (structure and associated communities) to ensure the variation of types is represented in the network of SACs, and partly to ensure sufficient proportion of the total UK resource of reef is included within the UK SAC network.
-Further detail on the evidence for this SAC can be found in the Evidence section.
+Further detail on the evidence for this SAC can be found in the Monitoring and Evidence section.

 Site location: Co-ordinates for this SAC can be found in the Standard Data Form listed in the Relevant Documentation section.